doged-io/doged/contrib/tracing/README.md

 default, the scripts should be run from the repository-root and assume a self-compiled `dogecoind` binary.
 The paths in the examples can be changed, for example, to point to release builds if needed.
-See the [Dogecash USDT documentation] on how to list available tracepoints in your `dogecoind` binary.
+See the [dogd USDT documentation] on how to list available tracepoints in your `dogecoind` binary.

-[Dogecash USDT documentation]: ../../doc/tracing.md#listing-available-tracepoints
+[dogd USDT documentation]: ../../doc/tracing.md#listing-available-tracepoints

 **WARNING: eBPF programs require root privileges to be loaded into a Linux kernel VM.
 This means the bpftrace and BCC examples must be executed with root